NEXST-TOOL/nexst/README.md

     sudo ./load_and_run.sh xdma<N> bootrom.bin RV_BOOT.bin # <N> is the assigned xdma device number
     ```

     This will reset the XiangShan core, load images and start the execution.
 At the end the serial is connected and the user can interact with the system running on XiangShan.
-To exit the serial connection, press the escape key CTRL+\\.
+To exit the serial connection, press the escape key CTRL+A+X.

     To resume the serial connection without a system reset, use the following command: